cjgunase/pandoc_resume/resume.md

 * Collaborated with a lab member  to develop the  Poplar Gene Expression Pipeline web application. [web](http://sys.bio.mtu.edu), [publication](http://link.springer.com/article/10.1007/s11295-014-0745-x#page-1)

-* Contributed to the publication of a lab member by creating a Circos Visualization of genomic data.[[source]](https://github.com/cjgunase/myVisualizations/tree/master/circos)
+* Contributed to the publication of a lab member by creating a Circos Visualization of genomics data from Birch genome.[[source]](https://github.com/cjgunase/myVisualizations/tree/master/circos)